-The board of directors as a whole has responsibility for risk oversight, with reviews of certain areas being conducted by the relevant committees of the board.
+The Board of Directors as a whole has responsibility for risk oversight, with reviews of certain areas being conducted by the relevant committees of the board.
 These committees then provide oral reports to the full board.
 The oversight responsibility of the board and its committees is enabled by management reporting processes that are designed to provide visibility to the board about the identification, assessment, and management of critical risks and management's risk mitigation strategies.
 These areas of focus include strategic, operational, financial and reporting, succession and compensation, compliance, and other risks.
-The board of directors and its committees oversee risks associated with their respective areas of responsibility, as summarized below.
+The Board of Directors and its committees oversee risks associated with their respective areas of responsibility, as summarized below.
 Each committee meets in executive session with key management personnel and representatives of outside advisors as required.

 Board/Committee Primary Areas of Risk Oversight Full Board Strategic, financial, and execution risks and exposures associated with our business strategy, product innovation, and sales roadmap, policy matters, significant litigation and regulatory exposures, and other current matters that may present material risk to our financial performance, operations, infrastructure, plans, prospects or reputation, acquisitions and divestitures.
-Audit Committee Risks and exposures associated with financial matters, particularly financial reporting, tax, accounting, disclosure, internal control over financial reporting, investment guidelines and credit and liquidity matters, Google's programs and policies relating to legal compliance and strategy, merger and acquisition activities, and our operational infrastructure, particularly reliability, business continuity, capacity, security, and data privacy.
+Audit Committee Risks and exposures associated with financial matters, particularly financial reporting, tax, accounting, disclosure, internal control over financial reporting, investment guidelines and credit and liquidity matters, our programs and policies relating to legal compliance and strategy, merger and acquisition activities, and our operational infrastructure, particularly reliability, business continuity, capacity, security, and data privacy.
 Leadership Development and Compensation Committee Risks and exposures associated with leadership assessment, management succession planning, and executive compensation programs and arrangements, including incentive plans.
 Nominating and Corporate Governance Committee Risks and exposures associated with director and management succession planning, corporate governance, and overall board effectiveness.
-Acquisition and Executive Committees Risks and exposures associated with Google's merger and acquisition activities and related integration matters.